PieceMaker/rminions/README.md

 install.packages("devtools")
 ```

-From here you can install the `rminions` package directly from repository.
+From here you can install the `rminions` package directly from GitHub.

 ```R
 devtools::install_github("PieceMaker/rminions")